solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/rate_limiting/_index.md

 #### Rate Limiting in Gloo
-Gloo Enterprise provides two rate rate-limiting APIs to meet the needs of your environment: an enhanced version of [Lyft's rate limit service](https://github.com/lyft/ratelimit) that supports the full Envoy rate limit server API, as well as simplified API built on top of this service.
+Gloo Enterprise provides two rate rate-limiting APIs to meet the needs of your environment: an enhanced version of [Lyft's rate limit service](https://github.com/lyft/ratelimit) that supports the full Envoy rate limit server API, as well as a simplified API built on top of this service.
 Gloo uses this rate-limit service to enforce rate-limits.
 The rate-limit service can work in tandem with the Gloo external auth service to define separate rate-limit policies for authorized/unauthorized users.